mpatfield/homebridge-flume/.github/ISSUE_TEMPLATE.md

 ### Please paste any relevant logs below.

 <!-- ABOUT LOGS
-  → More thorough logging can be seen by enabling 'Debug Logging' in ...in the plugin settings.
   → If you are posting an error then it is helpful for me to also see ...the previous few lines as this can show the cause of the error.
   → Please enter the logs between the two ``` lines below so that